- GM Early Bird Registration starts July 1/2017 and ends July 31/2017

 This online form must be filled out for each event you will be running.
 It provides our system with the details of each game you’ll be running, including a description, and the virtual tabletop (VTT) link to your session.

-Remember if you want to run Cthulhu Cult of Chaos, D&D Adventurers League, Pathfinder Society or Shadowrun Missions you need to register by using the e-mails below and *not* the form above:
+Remember if you want to run Cthulhu Cult of Chaos, D&D Adventurers League, Pathfinder Society, Shadowrun Missions or Starfinder Society you need to register by using the e-mails below and *not* the form above:

 GM Table Count